-At the beginning of every practice the students are required to write a test relating to the theoretical background and practical questions of the current experiments.
+At the beginning of every practice the students are required to write a test (short tests) relating to the theoretical background and practical questions of the current experiments.
 For these tests and for the analysis of unknown samples, grades are given.
 The purity tests are qualified as "acceptable" or "not acceptable".
-The final qualification is determined by the grades and by the quality of the laboratory reports.
+The final qualification is determined by the grades (averageing the results of the short test (the average must be bigger than 2.00) and the unknown samples (the average must be bigger than 2.00)) and by the quality of the laboratory reports.
 Depending on the qualification of purity tests and the volume of voluntary tests, the final grade can be rounded.